 In order to qualify for the point allocations for the NWMB and regional priorities, the project's main objectives must address the priority and the results of the project must directly contribute to addressing the priority through the application of results.
+Applications should explicitly identify the NWMB and regional priorities addressed by the project.
 If a project addresses a number of priorities, the point allocation will be assigned based on the most relevant priority.